lchaney/Sagebrush_Mort/README.md

 From your R console, source the Do script (`04_SM_do.R`), this will perform all analysis.
-This script sources scripts to Load data (`01_SM_load.R`) to Clean data (`02_SM_clean.R`) and to perform analsyses (`03_SM_func.R`) [Note that the Functions script has been broken up for each different part of the analysis, including installing and loading packages (`03_SM_func_pack.R`.]
+This script sources scripts to Load data (`01_SM_load.R`) to Clean data (`02_SM_clean.R`) and to perform analyses (`03_SM_func.R`) [Note that the Functions script has been broken up for each different part of the analysis, including installing and loading packages (`03_SM_func_pack.R`.]

 Figures generated in R will be saved as `.png` files in a folder called Output.

 ###Report of R figures and results

-To reprodcue R figures and results from statistical analysis, a html report is created using markdown (`Sagebrush_Mort.Rmd`).
+To reproduce R figures and results from statistical analysis, a html report is created using markdown (`Sagebrush_Mort.Rmd`).

 To run the report in RStudio the “Knit” command (Ctrl+Shift+K) will render the document and display a preview of it.